 - Lastly, mix in flour to form soft dough.
 Avoid over-mixing.
 Form dough into a disk and wrap in plastic, chill in the fridge for about 30 minutes before rolling.

 - On a lightly floured surface, roll dough into a 12 circle, line dough onto a 9 inch fluted round tart pan with a removable bottom.
 Dock the bottom with a fork.
 Rest the shell in the fridge until firm.
 If you wish, roll together the scraps of pastry dough and cut out leaf shapes to decorate the top of the tart, set aside until ready to assemble.

 - In the meanwhile, prepare the pecan filling.
-In a small saucepan with medium heat, cook together the sugar and maple syrup for about 3-4 minutes, until the sugar has dissolved (do not boil the mixture).
+In a small saucepan with medium heat, cook together the butter, sugar and maple syrup for about 3-4 minutes, until the sugar has dissolved (do not boil the mixture).
 Take the pot off the heat; add in the Bourbon, cinnamon, nutmeg, salt, and vanilla extract, stir until combined.
 Lastly whisk in the eggs, the mixture should be cohesive before using.